tailrocks/graphql-java-datetime/README.md

 ## Spring Boot

-Add `graphql-datetime-spring-boot-starter` starter to your project first.
+Add `graphql-datetime-spring-boot-starter` or `graphql-datetime-spring-boot-starter-webflux` starter (according to your spring boot stack) to your project first.

 ### Installation